yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 Quite is an Adverb which means completely.

-# # RULE 48: Determination of tense based on words like “ago” and “before”:
+# RULE 48: Determination of tense based on words like “ago” and “before”:

 We generally use Simple Past Tense when the word “ago” is mentioned in the sentence.
 In the case of “before”, we use Past
 Perfect Tense.

-## Examples
+Examples:-
 He had gone two seconds ago.
 [Incorrect]
 He went two seconds ago.
 [Correct]
 She had submitted the work five hours